+Unsure where to start in creating a resume or cover letter?
+Always start by doing research on the organization or job you are applying for.
 Why is research important?
-First of all, it will give you a good foundation in which to build and tailor your resume.
+First of all, it will give you a good foundation in which to build and tailor your resume and cover letter.
 If an interviewer sees that you have done your homework on their company, it lets them know you are serious about a position and would likely keep putting forth an effort to help the company to grow once you were hired.

 Secondly, with a good background knowledge of the company you can answer the interviewer's questions with confidence and intelligence.